5l1v3r1/Espionage-Plausible-Deniability-Improved/README.md

 npm install
 # Run like this
 node Service.js
-# If you would like to see what's happening, you can active the debug mode
+# If you would like to see what's happening, you can activate the debug mode:
-# It will show what modifications are done to your containers
+# It will show which modifications are done to your containers
 node Service.js --debug=true
 # Let the process running in background while you are using Espionage
 ```